Attraction-Repulsion clustering with applications to fairness: Experiments

 Our next comparison is for the data used in Figure \ref{fig_k_trick}.
-We stress that for fairlets we are working with the data after the k-trick transformation, i.e., the data shown top-right in Figure \ref{fig_k_trick}, and therefore results are comparable with attraction-repulsion clustering in the k-trick setting.
+We stress that for fairlets we are working with the data after the implicit kernel transformation, i.e., the data shown top-right in Figure \ref{fig_k_trick}, and therefore results are comparable with attraction-repulsion clustering in the kernel trick setting.
 Results are shown in Table \ref{Table_Fig_4_comparison}.
-We see that consistently the fair k-median implementation gives balance values very close to $241/740 \approx 0.3257$, hence giving great approximation to fairness.
-Our method, gives a lower balance value, hence groups are more unfair, but as we see from the silhouette and k-median objective function values, the groups are more identifiable and more compact.
-Even more, comparing middle-right of Figure \ref{fig_k_trick} and left of Figure \ref{fig_comparison_2}, we see that our procedure is even able to capture the underlying geometry of the data.
+We see that consistently the fair $k$-median implementation gives balance values very close to $241/740 \approx 0.3257$, showing a high degree of diversity in the clusters.
+Our method gives a lower balance value; hence groups are less diverse, but as we see from the silhouette and $k$-median objective function values, the groups are more identifiable and more compact.
+Even more, comparing the middle-right of Figure \ref{fig_k_trick} and left of Figure \ref{fig_comparison_2}, we see that our procedure is even able to capture the underlying geometry of the data.

 Our last comparison is on a real data set known as the Ricci dataset, consisting of scores in an oral and a written exam of 118 firefighters, where the sensitive attribute is the race of the individual.
 This dataset was a part of the case Ricci v.
 DeStefano presented before the Supreme Court of the United States.